 Find her at www.jenjobart.com

 Danielle Sunshine grew up in Texas and studied English Literature at UC Berkeley.
 She also holds an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.
-Danielle has taught ESL, literacy, literature, art history, poetry, and writing to kids and adults.
-She is the Regional Advisor for the SF/South chapter of SCBWI, and she is the founder of the Middle Grade Lunchbreak.
-Danielle is currently revising her second historical fiction novel and writes picture book biographies.
+Danielle teaches creative writing and ESL to kids and adults.
+She is the Regional Advisor for the SF/South chapter of SCBWI and the founder of the Middle Grade Lunchbreak, a craft discussion group for writers.
+Danielle is currently working on a middle grade contemporary novel and has a few ideas for some picture books bouncing around in her head.
 She lives with her husband, two children, and English Shepherd in the SF Bay Area.

 LA Biscay writes children’s books and dances everyday, if only down the hall.
 As a teacher of Creative Movement, she enjoys assembling basic dance elements into unique combinations.
 It’s probably why she’s a fan of story structure!
 LA is an active member of SCBWI.
 She lives in the San Francisco Bay Area with her husband, children, super dog, and a brood of chickens that lay green eggs.
 Yep.
 Green eggs.

 Kat St. Claire’s stories for children have won several awards.
 She writes in her downtown Menlo Park treehouse where traffic sounds like ocean waves and imagination reigns.

 You can find her on Facebook and soon on her web site, a work in progress.